5 simple copywriting tips to use when writing your escort profile

 3. Maintain a consistent tone

 Different website pages have different purposes.
 The about page tends to be informative and entertaining, whereas etiquette and booking pages are often functional.
-But all of these pages should maintain a similar tone of voice.
+But all of these pages should maintain a similar tone of voice (ToV).

-I get there are a lot of tire kickers out there and you need to weed those people out.
-But there were so many that had such a sharp change of tone on those pages compared to the warm, welcoming tone on the about and home pages that there was a clear disconnect.
+I get there are lots of tire kickers out there and you need to weed those people out.
+But such a sharp change of tone on those pages compared to the warm, welcoming tone on the about and home pages that there was a clear disconnect.
 It made part of the site feel disingenuous.

 If you struggle with this on your site, I suggest reading your copy out loud.
 Make small language changes using words and phrases that you use in conversation so it sounds like you throughout.